enigma0x3/Generate-Macro/README.md

 It will deliver you a shell and then drop a malicious .vbs file in C:\Users\Default\AppData\Roaming\Microsoft\Windows\Cookies\cookie.vbs.
 Once dropped, it creates an infected PowerShell Profile file in C:\Windows\SysNative\WindowsPowerShell\v1.0\ and then creates a registry key in HKCU\Software\Microsoft\Windows NT\CurrentVersion\Windows\Load that will execute Powershell.exe on startup.
 Since the PowerShell profile loads automatically when Powershell.exe is invoked, your code is executed automatically.</li>

+<li>Meterpreter Shell with Alternate Data Stream Persistence: <br />
+This attack will give you a shell and then persists my creating 2 alternate data streams attached to the AppData folder.
+It then creates a registry key that parses the Alternate Data Streams and runs the Base64 encoded payload.</li>

-<li>Meterpreter Shell with Microsoft Outlook Email Persistence: <br />
+<li>Meterpreter Shell with Scheduled Task Persistence: <br />
-This attack will give you a shell and then download a malicious Powershell script to C:\Users\Public\.
+This attack will give you a shell and then persist by creating a scheduled task with the action set to the set payload.</li>
-Once downloaded, it will insert your defined IP address, port, email address and trigger word.
-It will then create a malicious .vbs file and drop it in C:\Users\Default\AppData\Roaming\Microsoft\Windows\Cookies\.
-Once dropped, it creates a registry key that executes it on login.
-When the Powershell script is executed, it monitors the user's Outlook Inbox for an email containing the email address you specified as well as the trigger word in the subject.
-When it sees the email, it will delete it and send you a shell.</li>

 <h4>EXAMPLE</h4>
 ```